 COVID-19 in Indigenous communities: What you need to know this week

-Since the pandemic began, there have been a total of 23,294 cases in First Nations communities.
-A total of 258 people have died from the virus, with 10 of those deaths being reported in the last week.
-The total number of hospitalizations has risen to 1,047.
-The number of First Nations people who have recovered from the disease is now at 21,770.
+Since the pandemic began, there have been a total of 20,227 cases on-reserve.
+Fourteen people have died from the virus since last week, bringing the toll to 218.
+The total number of hospitalizations rose to 925.
+The number of First Nations people who have recovered from the disease is now at 18,528.

 - Atlantic: 10